Become a Parishioner

 The Procession of the Faithful at St. John’s

 It is for the spiritual development of our people, young and old, that we have instituted this procession at St. John’s in Excelsior.
 We ask that the entire congregation come forward at the Procession of the Faithful, under the direction of the ushers, beginning from the front pews of the church, following the bread and wine.
-There are baskets in the sanctuary designated for non-perishable food items and cleaning products (for the local food shelf) and layette items (for The Life Care Center), as well as for monetary offerings.
+There are baskets in the sanctuary designated for non-perishable food items and cleaning products (for the ICA Food Shelf) and layette items (for SouthWest Option for Women), as well as for monetary offerings.

 History of the Offertory Procession of the Faithful